By purchasing through the links, you support this site at no extra cost to you. Learn more >

-A book on aircraft from Russia and the USSR?
-Explore here illustrated books on the history, types and construction of aircraft from Russia and the USSR.
+Explore the best illustrated books on Russian aircraft.
+Discover the history, models and evolution of aircraft from Russia and the USSR.

 Soviet and Russian Military Aircraft in Asia